Energy

 • colour and temperature of the light required.

-In order of lighting efficiency, the available options are: light emitting diodes (LEDs); fluorescent lamps; halogen lamps; and incandescent lamps.
+In order of lighting efficiency, from most efficient to least efficient, the available options are: light emitting diodes (LEDs); fluorescent lamps; halogen lamps; and incandescent lamps.
+As an example of the difference between the top and bottom of this range, a 9.5 W LED will produce the same amount of light as a 60 W incandescent bulb.

 Fluorescent lamps